stacks-network/docs/src/pages/data-storage/collections.md

 ## Understand how collections work

-One of Stacks's goals is to give users true data ownership by enabling _data portability_.
+One of the goals of the Stacks ecosystem is to give users true data ownership by enabling _data portability_.
 Data portability allows users to login with their digital ID on any app and have access to the same data.
 For example, if a user adds a photo of a Hawaiian vacation in one app, that photo enters the user's data pool.
 Then, when the user opens a second app, that same photo is available to the second app because the user data, including the photo, is shared via the user's